yyx613/case-study/README.md

 ### For UI Designer
 - Designer must create a prototype using [Figma](http://figma.com/) or [Adobe XD](https://www.adobe.com/products/xd)
 - Designer must follow the requirements provided
-- Designer cannot replicate the mock below.
+- Designer cannot replicate the mock below

 # Instructions
+**Developer**
 1. Fork this repository
-3. Create a pull request to this repo when you are done.
+2. Create a pull request to this repo when you are done
+3. Commits to be written following the Conventional Commits specification

+**Designer**
+1. Reply the email with the working files

 # Requirements
 1. As a User, I want to login.
 2. As a User, I want to add/edit/create employees.
 3. As a User, I want to add/edit/create addresses.
-4. As a User, I want to assign address to employees
+4. As a User, I want to assign address to employees.

 # Bonus Tasks
 1. As a User, I want to get email verification when I sign up.